 Orange, green, and violet are known as secondary or complementary colours – the mixes achieved with red and yellow, blue and red, and yellow and blue respectively.
 However, this is a colour theory observation and not an observation of pigments – it is possible to make single pigment complementary paints because orange, green and violet pigments exist.
 The good news about this is that your secondary colour palette needn’t be ‘secondary’ in colour vibrancy.
 If you wish to work with a palette of colours that possess maximum colour vibrancy it is advisable to look for paints made with just one pigment (orange pigments have a code of PO + a number, green pigments have a code of PG + a number and violet pigments have a code of PV + a number, and this information will appear on colour charts and paint tube labels).

-The first palette I explored comprised Phthalo Green, Orange/Red and Ultramarine Violet.
+The first palette I explored consisted of Phthalo Green, Orange/Red and Ultramarine Violet.

 Phthalo Green has a cool blue undertone.
 From the tube it appears very dark, but when thinned with water it turns into a bottle-green hue.
 It is made from a single highly staining, synthetic pigment (more information can be found in this post).
 As with all phthalo pigments, it is very powerful and is very influential in mixes, so it is often advisable to use it in small quantities.